thiagocapuano/waves-documentation/en/blockchain/alias.md

 Aliases are easy to remember, because of that they are often used instead of addresses.

-There cannot be two aliases with the same name on the [blockchain](/blockchain/blockchain.md).
+There cannot be two aliases with the same name.

 One address can have several aliases.